 watermelon growing tips

-Watermelon Growing Tips
+Watermelon Growing Guide

-Growing Watermelons in Qld
+Watermelon Growing in Australia

 Growing watermelon in the tropics is worth doing.
 The watermelon (Citrullus lanatus) is a fast-growing herbaceous running vine.
 It is believed to have originated in northeast Africa.